 In connection with a research grant awarded to us, the Cancer Prevention and Research Institute of Texas, or CPRIT, has agreed to purchase from us concurrently with this offering in a private placement approximately \$16.8 million of our common stock at a price per share equal to the initial public offering price.
 The sale of these shares will not be registered under the Securities Act.
 The concurrent private placement is subject to certain closing conditions.
 The closing of our initial public offering is not conditioned upon the closing of the concurrent private placement.
-CPRIT will also enter into a registration rights agreement with us at the closing of the concurrent private placement in favor of the underwriters in this offering.
+CPRIT will also enter into a registration rights agreement with us at the closing of the concurrent private placement.
+In addition, CPRIT has entered into a 180-day lock-up agreement in favor of the underwriters in this offering.